Do You Enjoy What You Do?

 Lewis: If we keep this in the transcript, we might get recommendations.
 In the last chapter, you answer this question in a collective way, by thinking about what it means to be a citizen and how democracy itself takes a lot of time.

 Jaffe: In writing the arts chapter, I learned more about the Works Progress Administration.
 I already knew about the arts funding where they paid Dorothea Lange to take photos and famous artists to paint murals.
 I didn’t know that there was a whole program of building community art centers.
-That’s great, because it wasn’t just that you could democratize access to the arts by having a great artist paint a mural at your local post office, but there would also be an art center in your community where they would pay the artists to teach classes.
+It wasn’t just that you could democratize access to the arts by having a great artist paint a mural at your local post office, but there would also be an art center in your community where they would pay the artists to teach classes.
 You could learn how to paint your own damn mural.
 You might never be as good as Diego Rivera, but it would be fun and exciting and stimulating and would make you feel more like a human in the middle of the Great Depression.

 Sarah Jaffe is the co-host of Dissent’s Belabored podcast and the author of Work Won’t Love You Back: How Devotion to Our Jobs Keeps Us Exploited, Exhausted, and Alone.